Ollo/themightyfines/src/contact.md

 title: Brandywine and the Mighty Fines | Contact for Booking
 ---

-# Want us to play your event or bar?
+# Want us to play at your event or venue?

-We have so much fun playing live music and would love to bring our tunes and live energy to your venue or special event.
+We have so much fun playing live music and would love to bring our tunes to you.

 <div class="contact-form">
 <form action="https://formspree.io/mdozvqzr" method="POST">